 Julie Ponesse offers an excellent response to various governments and private agencies that demand COVID vaccines in her slim volume, My Choice: The Ethical Case Against COVID-19 Vaccine Mandates.
-She is a former professor of ethics and ancient philosophy who became an internet sensation when lost her job at Western University in Ontario, CA, for refusing the jab.
+She is a former professor of ethics and ancient philosophy who became an internet sensation when she lost her job at Western University in Ontario, CA, for refusing the jab.
 The central point of her argument against mandatory vaccinations is that such a policy denies the right of self-determination (“personal autonomy”) that belongs to each human being.

 Other than Robert Malone, M.D., few commentators on vaccine policies have cited either the Nuremberg Code or the Belmont Report, both of which categorically oppose the use of governmental force to compel participation in medical experiments, while insisting that all participants must fully informed as to the risks that they face before consent is given.
 Ponesse uses her rich understanding of the Belmont principles, and the philosophy behind them, to build her case against mandatory COVID vaccines.
 Given that the experimental nature of these medicines prevents us from knowing anything of substance about the long-terms risks of these vaccines, she then rhetorically asks: “Can it ever be ethical to mandate that to which a person cannot, in principle, give consent?”